Is your flock refusing to lay eggs in their nesting boxes? Want to spoil your hens by creating a nesting area that’s beautiful and inviting?

-So, how do you know if there’s mites?
+So, how do you know if there are mites?
 Personally, I automatically assume mites will creep in, especially if I don’t do preventative maintenance.
 Regularly cleaning nesting areas helps.
 Spraying the area down with a cleaning solution and scrubbing it regularly is a simple but effective strategy.
-An all natural cleaner made from citrus is a cost-effective option.
+An all-natural cleaner made from citrus is a cost-effective option.

 Does It Smell Bad?

 Finding eggs on your coop floor?
 Not always cleaning your nesting boxes when they need it?
-Then your hens are likely avoiding the smelly, confined areas.
+Then your hens are likely avoiding the dirty, smelly areas.